enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/jobs/writing_payloads.rst

 unless it is forced into a single node deployment, the end user has no idea where the file was generated (and it is definitely not on the application server, so not easy to access from the web interface).
 The idea is to notify JQM of a file creation, so that
 JQM will take it (remove it from the work directory) and reference it.
 It is then be made available to clients through a small
-HTTP GET that is leveraged by the client API (the API used by the application server).
+HTTP GET that is leveraged by the engine itself.

 TL;DR: when a file is created that should be accessible to remote clients, use JobManager.addDeliverable

 .. note:: work directories are obtained through JobManager.getWorkDir.
 These are purged after execution.
+Never use a temporary java file - these
+	are purged on JVM exit - which on the whole never happens inside an application server.

 Example::